fire-archive/DesignConcepts/chapters/level_00.md

-# Level 0: What Is Game Design Concepts?
+# What Is Game Design Concepts?

 *Originally posted March 31, 2009 and April 21, 2009*